cbecraft1184/teams-meeting-minutes-prod/docs/PROCESSING_VALIDATION.md

-# DOD/Commercial Processing Validation
+# Processing Validation

 ## Overview

 This document describes the processing validation system that prevents unnecessary AI processing costs for meetings that don't meet minimum content thresholds.
-These safeguards apply to both DOD and Commercial deployments.
+These safeguards apply to all deployments.

 ## Problem Statement